 6. Enjoy some Good Eats

 Miami is one of the best cities to embark on a culinary tour.
-You will be paired with a guide, and then spend the day tasting some fantastic cuisine.
-Everything from Cuban food, famous wine, Spanish beer and of course my favourite empanadas are all on the menu.
-You will leave with a palate that is satisfied and wanting more of the great food that Miami has to offer.
+You will be paired with a guide and then spend the day tasting some fantastic cuisine.
+Everything from Cuban food, famous wine, Spanish beer, and of course my favourite, empanadas, are all on the menu.
+You will leave with a satisfied palate but still and want more of the great food that Miami offers.

 If you want my advice on where to visit, check out our review of the tour we took with Miami Culinary Tours through South Beach

 7. Learn something at the Wolfsonian Museum

-Located in the thriving Art Deco district of Miami, the Wolfsonian Museum explores how art and design helps shape and reflect our experience as human beings.
-They constantly have exhibitions on rotation, and some of the best-known artists in the world including Andy Warhol have been featured here at one time or another.
-Be sure to take in this experience while you are here.
+If you’re looking for an art museum, Miami has plenty, and the Wolfsonian is something special.
+Located in the thriving Art Deco district of Miami, the Wolfsonian Museum explores how art and design help to shape and reflect our experience as human beings.
+The museum constantly has exhibitions on rotation, and some of the best-known artists in the world, including Andy Warhol, have been featured here at one time or another.
+Be sure to take in this experience while you are here, especially if you’re a fan of visual art.

 8. Take a road trip to the Florida Keys

 Key West is always within reach anytime you’re in Miami.
 It is just a drive along (a very cool) bridge until you hit the beach.
-On the way, you will stop along with other keys, such as Key Largo, for breaks and to take in a bit of what those islands have to offer.
-Once you are in Key West, be sure to visit the southernmost point and have your picture taken there.
-There is also a Hemingway Museum, which is a great visit if you like books and cats, and the locals are sure to keep you entertained with food and drinks for as long as your wallet and attention span will allow.
+On the way, you will stop along other keys, such as Key Largo, for breaks and to take in a bit of what those islands have to offer.
+Once you are in Key West, be sure to visit the southernmost point (of the continental US!) and have your picture taken there.
+There is also a Hemingway Museum, which is a great visit if you like books and cats (who doesn’t?).
+The locals are sure to keep you entertained with food and drinks for as long as your wallet and attention span will allow.

 9. Get up close and personal at Monkey Jungle